 In this case study, the Excalibur Shield was employed at a West Texas facility to collect solid samples, monitor MIC and weight loss coupon at a worst case scenario on a 20-mile long, 10” carbon steel condensate pipeline operating at 700 PSI with a 50% shut down rate.

-The internal pipeline conditions were ideal for bacteria growth and induced corrosion.
+The internal pipeline conditions were ideal for bacteria growth and influenced corrosion.
 The weight lost coupon was being monitored by a retriever style coupon (Figure 1).
 The pipeline segment was suffering from a lack of internal monitoring, corrosion rate monitoring at the most severe locations, insufficient solid sampling, and water analysis.

 The pipeline operator was injecting biocide and corrosion inhibitors with minimal opportunity to monitor the effectiveness of the chemical treatment because sample gathering was only available while operating a solid urethane cleaning pig.
 The cleaning pig cycles were also not consistent with best practice for monitor scheduling, and there was no coordination between the field technician and corrosion technician during the pig run.
 The corrosion technician was only notified weeks after sample collection, and the corrosion control program lacked proper corrosion identification, mechanisms and optimization of chemical treatment programs.

 The only effective analysis was the retriever style coupon (Figure 2).
 The coupon weight was measured with a 2” x ¼” diameter, installed, exposed to the internal pipeline for 117-days, and resulting in a 0.17 MPY.
 The corrosion rate of a coupon is expressed in mils per year (MPY), or millimeters per year, or number of one-thousandths of an inch of metal loss from the coupon surface over a 1-year period.